 7) Give them writing frames, support for writing: again this reduces the amount of processing and allows them to absorb the language and structure of sentences.

-8) Give them plenty of oral rehearsal opportunities – with one counter for every word – or record the sentence and play it back, use props of draw picture to aide memory retention.
+8) Give them plenty of oral rehearsal opportunities – with one counter for every word – or record the sentence and play it back; use props or draw a picture to aid memory retention.

 9) Have them write less and give them more editing time.